 Structure and Constitution

 The Yale College Council Constitution is the foundation of the Yale College Council.
 The current version of the Constitution is from 2014 and was based off of an older version of the constitution that was originally written in 2002.
-It was revised again in both 2015 and 2016.
+It was revised again in 2015, 2016, and 2017.

 For more information on specific roles and functions, see below.

 The Yale College Council is comprised of the following elements:

 - Executive Board - Elected by the student body, the Executive Board provides leadership and guidance to the council.

 - Management Board - Working under the Vice President, the Management Board oversees Representatives' projects in Academics, Student Life, and University Services.